 She Apparated to her parents' house.
 Not because Andromeda was expecting her—she had lied in order to escape Cami's flat—but because she needed her mother.

 "Mum," she said brokenly when the door opened.

 Her mother drew her inside the house and into her arms.
-"You heard about Emmeline Vance," she said, stroking Tonks' hair.
-"When I read about her death in the Daily Prophet—"
+"You heard about Emmeline Vance," she said, stroking Tonks's hair.
+"When I read about her death—"